 Civilians in Eritrea continue to face the threat of systematic and widespread violations of human rights that may amount to crimes against humanity.
+Eritrean armed forces have also been accused of potential war crimes and crimes against humanity in neighboring Ethiopia.

 The government of Eritrea is responsible for systematic and widespread human rights violations that may amount to crimes against humanity.
 According to the 8 June 2016 report of the UN Human Rights Council (HRC)-mandated Commission of Inquiry (CoI) on Eritrea, the government and ruling party, the People’s Front for Democracy and Justice (PFDJ), have perpetrated crimes of enslavement, imprisonment, enforced disappearance, torture, persecution and murder.
 The CoI also reported that high-level officials authorized sexual violence as a method of punishment in compulsory military service camps – where conscripts are subjected to indefinite periods of national service – concluding that these crimes amount to sexual slavery and torture.